 \subsection{Experimental Setup}

-To evaluate MEt3R, we consider two sets of baselines for multi-view and video generation models.
+To evaluate MEt3R, we consider three sets of baselines for multi-view, video, and object-level generation models.
 In addition, we categorize the multi-view generation methods into three general classes: 1) single-view, 2) multi-view, and 3) 3D diffusion models.

-\paragraph{Multi-view Generation Models} We consider GenWarp \cite{seo2024genwarp}, which is a single view image-to-image inpainting diffusion model, and PhotoNVS \cite{Yu2023PhotoconsistentNVS}, which is an autoregressive multi-view generation model that generates a single view at a time conditioned on the previous.
-Moreover, we consider DFM \cite{tewari2023forwarddiffusion}, which is a 3D diffusion method that incorporates a neural radiance field into the architecture of an image diffusion model, forcing the rendered novel views to be 3D consistent by design.
-Finally, MV-LDM, our own open-source multi-view diffusion model, coupled with cross-view attention (c.f.
-Sec.~\ref{sec:mv_ldm}), generates multiple novel views at a time, resulting in a stronger 3D prior than single-view methods, i.e., GenWarp and PhotoNVS.
-We refer to appendix Sec.~\ref{sec:baselines_details} for further details on these baselines.
+\paragraph{Multi-view Generation Models.} We consider GenWarp \cite{seo2024genwarp}, which is a single-view inpainting diffusion model, and PhotoNVS \cite{Yu2023PhotoconsistentNVS}, which is a two-view generation model that generates a single view at a time conditioned on the previous.
+Moreover, we consider DFM \cite{tewari2023forwarddiffusion}, which is a 3D diffusion method, and MV-LDM, our own open-source multi-view latent diffusion model, coupled with cross-view attention (c.f.
+Sec.~\ref{sec:mv_ldm} and~\ref{sec:mv_ldm_details}).
+For more details on baselines, we refer to Sec.~\ref{sec:baselines_details} in the appendix.